-It was cooler this morning, and I actually hiked for a while with long pants and my fleece, before the temperature warmed up enough that they weren’t necessary.
+It was cooler this morning, and I actually hiked for a while with long pants and my fleece, until the temperature warmed up enough that they weren’t necessary.

 The day started off with an easy up-and-down, as the trail went around the west side of Three Fingered Jack.
 It was a largely exposed portion of trail, but the sun was pretty low in the sky, so most of the time I was in shade.
 Despite the smoke from fires in the distance, the views were good — at least, better than they’ve been some days.
 I suspect the wind last night helped clear the air a little bit.

 As the trail headed north, and especially after it passed Three Fingered Jack, Mount Jefferson came into view, becoming a commanding presence in the northern skyline.

 For the most part today, the trail was pretty easy to hike.
 In the morning, at least, there wasn’t too much burn area, though that changed later in the day.